1sahmuel/pdsnd_github/README.md

 ### Project Title
 Udacity github project

-### Description
+### Description of the project
- Learning how to fork repo, create branch and merge all branches
+ Learning how to fork repo, create branch, git pull and merge all branches

 ### Files used
 Bikeshare, csv.